-Green salsa is a fresh and unique twist on salsa!
+Green salsa is a creamy and unique twist on salsa verde!

 This super simple appetizer will have you “going green”!

 The remaining ingredients for green salsa are onions, jalapenos, lemon juice and avocados.
-If you have a food processor, then this green salsa will be a breeze to prepare!
+If you have a food processor, then this salsa verde will be a breeze to prepare!

 If you’d rather skip cooking tips, suggestions, handy substitutions, related recipe ideas – and get straight to the Green Salsa Recipe– simply scroll to the bottom of the page where you can find the printable recipe card.